GS Paper – 2: International Relations, Groupings & Agreements Involving India and/or Affecting India’s Interests, Regional Groupings |

 The Quad Infrastructure Coordination Group aligns the members’ infrastructure efforts in the Indo-Pacific, complementing India’s initiatives like the International North-South Transport Corridor (INSTC).

-This counters China’s “String of Pearls” strategy and bolsters India’s “Diamond of Necklace” strategy in its immediate neighborhood.
+This counters China’s “String of Pearls” strategy and bolsters India’s “Diamond of Necklace” strategy in its immediate neighborhood. - Maritime Security and Freedom of Navigation:

 The Quad reinforces India’s commitment to free and open sea lanes in the Indo-Pacific, crucial for trade and energy security.

 About 95% of India’s trade by volume and 68% by value is conducted via maritime transport.
 Initiatives like the Indo-Pacific Maritime Domain Awareness (IPMDA) partnership, launched in 2022, are significant.
-This near-real-time, integrated maritime domain awareness system helps combat illegal fishing, piracy, and other maritime challenges.
+This near-real-time, integrated maritime domain awareness system helps combat illegal fishing, piracy, and other maritime challenges. - Climate Change and Disaster Response:

 The Quad provides a platform for India to address climate change and enhance disaster response capabilities.